christo/kick-assembler-acbg/development.md

     * semicolons can terminate labels, statements or blocks (seemingly anything)
 * kick parity: the following feel like maybe problems in kick
     * invalid macro invocation syntax: space between macro name and open paren
-    * grammar: "@"-prefixed labels - the prefix is optional and not part of the label name (probably for all
+    * grammar: ":"-prefixed labels - the prefix is optional and not part of the label name (probably for all
 * grammar: uppercase mnemonics - kick doesn't support. maybe we should parse them and offer fix? identifiers)